2/13/2025

 Chief Executive Officer

-Hey Scott.
+Hey, Scott.
 Hi, it's Malcolm.
-Let me give you a bit of an overview on volumes generally across the different regions and then probably there's a little bit more detail I'll ask Barish to comment on.
-When we think about the fourth quarter, definitely our continental Europe business that was showing the fastest growth and that growth has really carried on into 2025.
-We mentioned earlier we are seeing very, very good output of sales pipeline wins in new markets like Germany.
-So really continental Europe going from strength to strength.
-In the UK since our last call and probably really second half of the last quarter and where we are now, what we have seen is retail environment is softened a little bit and that's really a consequence of the recent government budget.
-Many of our customers are still working out the implications of the higher employment tax rates.
-They're a little bit cautious about the go forward and those tax rates will start to impact in April.
-So I would say our UK business softened a little bit but actually still very vibrant and obviously you heard earlier our sales pipeline very strong and that notable very, very big win in a new vertical health care.
-Here in the US definitely we've seen a pick up in mood from the consumer focus business and we can see that reflected in our stronger sales pipeline.
-We did very well in the last quarter when it comes to volumes and we expect that to progress forward.
-Not withstanding the point that Barish has just made where momentarily in quarter one you do see this impact of us realigning some customer volumes on some of our big customers.
-Very small number but it's a point for our quarter one.
-It's too early to gauge what impact tariffs will have on our US business but you know really generally our business is a domestic business.
+Let me give you a bit of an overview on volumes generally across the different regions.
+And then probably there's a little bit more detail I'll ask Baris to comment on.
+When we think about the fourth quarter, definitely our continental Europe business, that was showing the fastest growth.
+And that growth has really carried on into 2025.
+We mentioned earlier, you know, we are seeing very, very good output of sales pipeline wins here. in new markets like Germany, so really continental Europe going from strength to strength.
+In the UK, since our last call, and probably really second half of the last quarter and where we are now, what we have seen is retail environment is softened a little bit, and that's really a consequence of the recent government budget.
+Many of our customers are still working out the implications of the higher prices employment tax rates.
+They're a little bit cautious about the go forward, and those tax rates will start to impact in April.
+So I would say our UK business softened a little bit, but actually still very vibrant.
+And obviously, you heard earlier, our sales pipeline very strong, and that notable, very, very big win in a new vertical healthcare.
+Here in the US, definitely we've seen a pickup in mood from the consumer-focused business, and we can see that reflected in our stronger sales pipeline.
+We did very well in the last quarter when it comes to volumes, and we expect that to progress forward.
+Notwithstanding the point that Baris has just made, where momentarily in quarter one you do see this impact of us realigning some customer volumes, on some of our big customers.
+Very small number, but it's a point for our quarter one.
+It's too early to gauge what impact tariffs will have on our U.S. business, but really, generally, our business is a domestic business.
 We don't think there's a likelihood of any material impacts feeding through in that regard.
-And also you know as we highlighted in quarter three we've definitely seen a pick up in our e-commerce and omni-channel commercial activities.
-So again just to highlight you know great news for big new wins, great news for growth in Germany.
-The strategy that we've got is really definitely working in terms of pushing into new verticals and that's good because a lot of these new verticals they're less sensitive to consumer behavior and you know that really builds to the strength of the resilience of the business.
-I'm sure all of these factors are contributing to this 15 percent year over year growth that we're in ourselves pipeline.
-Farish maybe you can add a little bit more detail on percentages.
-Sure Malcolm.
+And also, as we highlighted in quarter three, We've definitely seen a pickup in our e-commerce and omnichannel commercial activities.
+So again, just to highlight, great news for big new wins, great news for growth in Germany.
+The strategy that we've got is really definitely working in terms of pushing into new verticals.
+And that's good, because a lot of these new verticals, they're less sensitive to consumer behavior.
+And, you know, that really builds to the strength of the resilience of the business.
+I'm sure all of these factors are contributing to this 15% year-over-year growth that we're seeing in our sales pipeline.
+Baris, maybe you can add a little bit more detail on percentages.
+Sure, Malcolm.

 speaker